 Male and female fertility issues

 Although the process of sperm-meets-egg is natural and easy for most couples, some couples who want to conceive a child struggle with infertility.
-Approximately 6.1 million American women and their partners (which is about 10 percent of the people in the reproductive age bracket) are affected by infertility.
+According to the National Institutes of Health, 9 percent of men and 11 percent of women of reproductive age have struggled with fertility problems.

 Medical Reasons for Infertility in Females